mutanthost/liquibase-3.1.1_example/README.md

 liquibase-3.1.1_example
 =======================

+This was cloned from seriousbusinessbe

+Added for example and todo reminder on ATG projects.

 Step by step example on how to use database source control tool Liquibase.
 It's use is explained by creating a new database from scratch and adding functionality as the project progresses.